eastgenomics/new_dias_nf/README.md

  - multiQC

-## To build nextflow dias on DNAnexus
+### To build nextflow dias on DNAnexus
  - git clone <repo>
  - dx build --nextflow (inside the cloned folder)

-## To run the build nextflow applet on DNAnexus
+### To run the build nextflow applet on DNAnexus

 `dx run applet-xxxx -idocker_creds=file-xxxx -i nextflow_pipeline_params="--file_path="dx://project-xxxx:/" --fastq="dx://project-xxxx:/*fastq.gz""`

 docker_creds file has to be created privately \
 --file_path is the DNAnexus where the fastq files are located \
 --fastq is the same directory but with file exentsion

+### nextflow.config
+Contains all parameters used in different processes
+### main.nf
+Contains all processes and worflow
+### bin folder
+Contains all the source code/tools